Nokia 8.1 launches in Dubai, costs around $450

 - Available in three colors: Iron/Steel, Blue/Silver and Steel/Copper

-A day before the announcement, a 30-second video spot that showed the phone an highlighted its photography capabilities, was published to YouTube.
+A day before the announcement, a 30-second video spot that showed the phone and highlighted its photography capabilities was published to YouTube.
 The company showed the same video during its keynote presentation.

 Nokia is three years into its rebound as an Android player.
 Finnish company HMD Global licenses the name in an effort to capitalize on its past successes, with an evolving lineup of phones designed and priced primarily for users in Europe and the Middle East.